Yipikaye – It’s the Christmas Day review!

-At the time, the supporting cast of Paul Gleason and Willis’s onscreen wife, Bonnie Bedelia both had high-profile acting careers prior to this movie.
-Gleason, for example, had starred many a 1980s tv series including the prime time soaps of Dallas (1978-91) to Falcon Crest (1981-90) and other retro classics such as Magnum P.I.
-(1980-88) and the A-Team (1983-87).
+At the time, the supporting cast of Paul Gleason and Willis’s onscreen wife, Bonnie Bedelia both had high-profile acting careers before this movie.
+Gleason, for example, had starred in many a 1980s TV series including the prime-time soaps Dallas (1978-91) to Falcon Crest (1981-90) and other retro classics such as Magnum P.I.
+(1980-88) and The A-Team (1983-87).
 Die Hard was later to spawn a computer game, and four sequels and now there are even suggestions of a prequel set in the 1970s.

-So how did the Die Hard story begin…the story begins with off duty New York cop and family man John McClane’s (Willis) plane landing in Los Angeles.
+So how did the Die Hard story begin…the story begins with off-duty New York cop and family man John McClane’s (Willis) plane landing in Los Angeles.
 McClane tells his startled neighbour on the plane about his job as he spots his gun.
 It’s Christmas Eve and there are many Christmas references scattered throughout the movie.

-On hearing this commotion McClane slips out his wife’s office.
-After the party is taken hostage, McClane is like an older Macaulay Culkin – from his Home Alone (1990) film series and use all his resources, environment and ingenuity.
+On hearing this commotion McClane slips out of his wife’s office.
+After the party is taken hostage, McClane is like an older Macaulay Culkin – from his Home Alone (1990) film series and uses all his resources, environment and ingenuity.
 McClane then has to play a game of cat and mouse to outwit the bad guys until the police inevitably arrive to support him.

 Al is likewise an empathetic and supportive partner to McClane, albeit via a walkie-talkie.
 It was a pleasant change that his character wasn’t the clichéd one day away from retirement partner.
 Al also served to update us about the story, by explaining matters to the police, which was an excellent device for those people who had lost track for any reason.